 Crowder Park opened in 1998 to serve nearby communities.
 The park's 33 acres offer a closeness with nature along with the accessibility of maintained trails.

 The park was built around Crowder Pond to provide both an aquatic habitat for animals and for use by the educational staff to provide hands-on water quality educational programs.

 Outer Loop Trail

 The paved trail leading around the edge of the park runs about 8/10 of a mile.
-It makes a wonderful scenic tour as you go by the Bird garden, Prairie garden and the Theme garden near the Heron shelter.
+It makes a wonderful scenic tour as you go by the Bird garden, Prairie garden and the shade garden near the Heron shelter.